-Many festivals in Spain are specific to certain towns and regions, offering a huge variety in local specialties, trades and cultural quirks.
+Many festivals in Spain are specific to certain towns and regions, offering a huge variety in local specialties.
 You can also check which Spanish festivals coincide with Spanish public and school holidays.

 Mark your calendar with this guide to the best Spanish festivals, from La Tomatina’s tomato fight to Benicassim’s international music festival to religious Spanish festivals.

 6 January: Three Kings Day

 This day is celebrated throughout Spain with the biggest processions in the major cities.
 It’s the traditional Spanish festival of annual gift-giving (similar to Christmas).
 In Spain, children are brought presents by the Three Kings, who visit their homes at night.
 Before this, the kings take part in an elaborate procession where they throw confectionery to children in the streets.
 Though the official Dia de Los Reyes is 6 January, the gift-giving procession (Cabalgate de Reyes) takes place the night before.

 13–21 January: San Sebastian Festival, Majorca and San Sebastian

 An explosion of bonfires and dancing to celebrate St. Sebastian, with the famous tamborrada drumming taking place in Spain’s northern city of San Sebastian.
 This festival is one of the highlights of the Spanish winter’s festivities, with a concert and barbecues taking place in Palma.